d4ndo/notify2tox/README.md

 # notify2tox
-A bash script to forward dbus notify to tox.
+A bash script to forward dbus notification to tox.

 #Getting started: